 Chicken Tikka Masala, an Indian restaurant favorite, is a north-Indian curry in which tender and juicy, grilled pieces of chicken are simmered in a creamy onion-tomato gravy.
 It gets its name from the Hindi word 'Tikka', which refers to grilled pieces of meat, and 'Masala' refers to the spiced sauce here.

 How to Make Chicken Tikka Masala Without Cream

 In a typical restaurant-style Chicken Tikka Masala recipe, heavy cream is added towards the end to balance the warmth of the spices, and to make this dish rich and creamy.

-Since this dish happens to be one of my children’s favorite dishes, I wanted to make an everyday, healthier and lower calorie version of this dish.
-So, I substituted heavy cream with greek yogurt and cashews, and got the same creamy taste without using any heavy cream.
+Since this dish happens to be one of my children's favorite, I wanted to make an everyday, healthier version of it.
+So, I substituted heavy cream with plain greek yogurt and cashews, and got the same creamy taste without using any heavy cream.

 Chicken Tikka Masala is the British cousin of the popular Punjabi dish called Butter Chicken.
 It is said that Chicken Tikka Masala was developed in the 1960s, by the chef and owner of an Indian restaurant, called Shish Mahal, in Glasgow, Scotland.

 Story goes that a customer ordered Chicken Tikka, which is chicken cubes marinated in yogurt and spices, put on skewers and grilled.